emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 **methods**

-- `wallet.requestSignIn(contract, appTitle, successUrl, failureUrl)` directs the current window through the Axion Wallet authorization flow and back
+- `wallet.requestSignIn(contract, appTitle, successUrl, failureUrl)` directs the current window through the Fermi Wallet authorization flow and back
 - `wallet.isSignedIn()` returns a boolean indicator of signed-in status
 - `wallet.getAccountId()` returns the name of the wallet account currently signed (as a string)
 - `wallet.signOut()` removes the `LocalStorage` entry that represents an authorized `WalletAccount` but leaves private keys intact